zixin448/tp/docs/DeveloperGuide.md

     * 3a1. camNUS shows an error message.

       Use case resumes at step 2.

-*{More to be added}*

-**Use Case: Update results for an assignment**
+**Use Case: Update a student's result for an assessment**

 **MSS**
+1. camNUS shows a list of persons.
-1. User request to list all students in a class
+2. User requests to list all students in a class.
-2. camNUS show a list of students
+3. camNUS shows a list of students.
-3. User request to update the score of an assessment component
+4. User requests to update the score of a student in an assessment component.
-4. camNUS show one student at a time and request input score from user for each student
-5. The scores of all students are updated
+5. camNUS updates the student's score for the assessment component.

     Use case ends.

 **Extensions**

 * 2a.
-No existing class with input class_code
+No class with given TUTORIAL_NAME exists in camNUS.

+    * 2a1. camNUS shows an error message.

-    Use case ends.
+      Use case resumes at step 1.

-* 3a.
-No existing assessment component with input assessment_name

-  New assessment component is created.

 * 4a.
-Student did not submit relevant assessment
+No assessment component with the given assessment name exists in camNUS.

+    * 4a1. camNUS shows an error message.
+      Use case resumes at step 3.
+* 4b.
+No student with the given name exists in camNUS.
+  * 4b1. camNUS shows an error message.
+     Use case resumes at step 3.

+* 4c.
+The given score is invalid
+  * 4c1. camNUS shows an error message.
-  Use case resumes at step 4 at the next student in the list.
+     Use case resumes at step 3.

 **Use case: Edit a person**

 **MSS**
-1. User requests to list persons
+1. User requests to list persons.
-2. camNUS shows a list of persons
+2. camNUS shows a list of persons.
-3. User requests to edit a specific person in the list and provides the field(s) they want to update
+3. User requests to edit a specific person in the list and provides the field(s) they want to update.
-4. camNUS updates the existing values to the input values
+4. camNUS updates the existing values to the input values.

+  Use case ends.

 **Extensions**